-Jupiter Series kilns are normally wired to work on either 240 Volt Single Phase, 240 Volt three Phase, 208 Volt Single Phase or 208 Volt Three Phase.
-(Some non-US kilns work on 220 Single Phase or 380 volts, 3 phase "Wye").
+Dura-Fire kilns are normally wired to work on either 240 Volt Single Phase, 208 Volt Single Phase (Some non-US kilns work on 220 Single Phase).
 It is important that the kiln be hooked up to the proper voltage.
 208-volt kilns hooked up to 240-volt power supplies will generate too many amps.
-240 volt kilns hooked up to a 208volt power supply will heat up about 25% slower than they should and may not reach the higher temperatures.
-Although it is possible to hook a singlephase kiln to two legs of a three-phase supply it will cause an unbalanced load on your electrical supply.
+240 volt kilns hooked up to a 208-volt power supply will heat up about 25% slower than they should and may not reach the higher temperatures.
+Although it is possible to hook a single-phase kiln to two legs of a threephase supply it will cause an unbalanced load on your electrical supply.
 CHECK WITH A QUALIFIED ELECTRICIAN.
-It is best to get a three-phase kiln for a three-phase power supply.
 In addition to the power wires there is, on all L&L kilns, a ground wire.
 The ground wire is not used as a neutral (i.e. no electricity normally flows through the ground).
 BE SURE TO GROUND THE KILN PROPERLY USING THE GROUND WIRE.